 - Season chicken with salt and pepper and add to the pan along with the sliced andouille.
 Cook a couple minutes per side until browned.
 Set aside until ready to use.

 - Add peppers, onion, celery and garlic.
-Stir and cook about 8 minutes.
+Stir and cook for 5 minutes.

-- Add shrimp, chicken and andouille.
+- Add the chicken and andouille.
 Stir and cook for 1 minute.

 - Add crushed tomatoes, tomato sauce, herbs and seasonings, chicken stock and a few dashes or more of hot sauce.
 Scrape up the brown bits from the bottom.